 Home The Society Assemblies and Groups ERS Assembly 2: Respiratory intensive care

-Secretary: Ignacio Martin-Loeches
+Chair: Ignacio Martin-Loeches

 This Group is dedicated to the diagnosis, monitoring, treatment and pathogenesis of acute respiratory failure in both acute and chronic lung disease, including respiratory infections, both community-acquired and ventilator-associated.